Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-The Montavue camera doesn’t have such elaborate features but it can detect humans and vehicles.
+The Montavue camera doesn’t have such elaborate features.
+However, it can still differentiate between humans and vehicles.

 Price